AyushTulaskar/90DaysOfDevOps/2025/docker/Solution.md

 Scalability: You can easily scale individual microservices up or down as needed, saving resources.

 Automation: Docker works well with CI/CD tools, automating the process of testing and deploying apps, which speeds up development.

+***Task 2:***

+Complited

+***Task 3:***

+*Docker Image*:
+A docker image is like a file that contains everything needed to run an application code, settings, dependencies.

+*Docker Container*:
+A Docker Container is like a small, portable box where an application runs along with everything it needs—code, libraries, and settings.
+It ensures the application runs consistently on any computer, server, or cloud without worrying about differences in setup.

+*DockerFile*:
+A Dockerfile is like a recipe that tells Docker how to create a Docker Image.

+It contains step-by-step instructions on:
+What base image to use.
+What software and dependencies to install.
+What commands to run.
+How to configure the application.

+Docker reads the Dockerfile and builds a Docker Image, which can then be used to run containers.

+*Volume*:
+A Docker Volume is like a storage box that helps containers store and share data permanently.

+By default, when a container stops, its data is lost.
+But with a Docker Volume, the data stays safe and can be reused, even if the container is restarted or deleted.

+*Network*:
+A Docker Network is like a communication system that allows Docker containers to talk to each other or the outside world.

+By default, containers are isolated, but Docker Networks let them:
+Connect and share data securely.
+Communicate with databases, APIs, or other services.
+Control traffic between containers

+*Main Docker Components & How They Interact*

+ Docker Engine (The Core)
+The main software that runs and manages containers.
+It listens to commands and handles everything from creating containers to networking and storage.

+ Interaction: Receives commands via Docker CLI/API and executes them.

+ Docker Image (The Blueprint)
+The template used to create containers, containing all necessary files and configurations.

+ Interaction: Pulled from Docker Hub or built using a Dockerfile.

+ Docker Container (The Running Instance)
+A live instance of an image, running an application in an isolated environment.

+ Interaction: Created from Docker Images and managed by Docker Engine.

+ Dockerfile (The Instruction Manual)
+A script that automates the creation of Docker Images.

+ Interaction: Used by Docker Engine to build Docker Images.

+ Docker Hub (The Image Repository)
+A cloud-based registry where Docker Images are stored and shared.

+ Interaction: Users can pull images from Docker Hub or push their own images to share with others.

+ Docker Volume (The Data Storage Box)
+A persistent storage mechanism for saving data across container restarts.

+ Interaction: Containers use volumes to store and retrieve important data.

+ Docker Network (The Communication System)
+A networking feature that allows containers to talk to each other or external services.

+ Interaction: Containers use Docker networks to communicate securely.